Do you have a God-given right to drive, or is driving a government-granted privilege that can be licensed?

 DEFINITION OF THE TERM MOTOR VEHICLE

 Don’t be fooled by the term motor vehicle.
 This is a term that originated in statutory definitions 100 years ago but in wide usage has become known to mean something else.
-Do not assume that old legislatures intended to use today’s common language.
+Do not assume these old legislatures intended to use today’s common misuse of their language.

 Ex Parte Hoffert, 148 NW 20: